mateus-f-torres/warehouse/LEARNING.md

 # Warehouse Learning Notes

 ## The Cost of a UI Framework
 Let's say you want to create a quick project, maybe to try out a library or for the coding part of a work application.
-The UI behind this project is not a core aspect but just something that looks good and is easy/quick to build.
+The UI is not a core aspect of this project but just something that needs to look good and should be easy/quick to build.
 No need to create everything from scratch, just pick up some UI framework and code away, after all, they are short-lived projects, and you know it.

 Every library or framework has a cost that you must pay at some point.
-The problem with UI frameworks is that only feel the cost **after the first version**.
+The problem with UI frameworks is that only feel the cost **after the first release**.
 Maybe you want to change some utility library, improve the build process or add a new feature to the application, but the longer you stay away from that code the longer it takes to recall how that framework functions and that for me is the real cost.

 I can write CSS, LESS , SCSS, Stylus or Styled-Components.
 I can write SMACSS, BEM, ITCSS, ABEM or Functional CSS.
 I can build a UI from the top-down or from the bottom-up, but none of that matters when there is a UI framework in the project, because I must follow the framework's guidelines.
 You can't easily transfer you existing knowledge to this codebase, and you also can't easily transfer your knowledge of this framework to other codebase.

 > It's easy to see the benefits of an idea, but it's very hard to measure subtle negatives chained to it
+>
+> -- <cite>Jonathan Blow</cite>

 ## State Management
-[**Redux**](https://redux.js.org) is an awesome library for state management, you can actually produce predictable state and write complex applications with it, however it's not all sunshine and roses. **Redux** comes with a lot of boilerplate code and if you follow the intended organization you could end up with different files for **action constants**, **action creators**, **initial state**, **reducers**, **handlers**, **connectors**, etc, and even then these files could all be separated by domain inside a folder or maybe all allocated inside a type specific folder.
+[**Redux**](https://redux.js.org) is an awesome library for state management, you can actually produce predictable state and write complex applications with it, however, it's not all sunshine and roses. **Redux** comes with a lot of boilerplate code and if you follow the intended organization you could end up with different files for **action constants**, **action creators**, **initial state**, **reducers**, **handlers**, **connectors**, etc, and, even then these files could all be separated by domain inside a folder or maybe all allocated inside a type specific folder.
 All of this is overkill for most projects, and most likely will ramp up the cognitive load inside the codebase.

 While working in this project I read a lot about state management organization and like most things in programming...there is no clear right or wrong answer.
 My suggestion is to **K.I.S.S.** your state management and experiment with different approaches while you try to find the one you and your team agrees that is just right for the codebase, that sweet spot between the being organized enough, so I know where to find stuff and flexible enough, so I can change it at an acceptable cost if needed.